 Due to the high heterogeneity found, we conducted subgroup analysis based on the country, miRNA profile, regulation mode, sample size, and type of specimen to find possible sources of heterogeneity.
-It showed that circulating miRNAs could be used as EC diagnostic biomarkers in both Japanese and Chinese populations.
-However, trials with a Japanese population had better diagnostic accuracy compared to a Chinese population.
-This is inconsistent with previous results.
-Liu and Li et al. showed that there was no difference between Chinese and Japanese populations (65, 66).
-Moreover, subgroup analyses suggested that the miRNA clusters assay showed better diagnostic value compared to single miRNA, which is inconsistent with previous meta-analyses (65).
-A single miRNA is not only expressed in GI tumors, but also is differentially expressed in other diseases so the specificity of a single miRNA is poor.
-Besides, miRNA clusters have complex molecular mechanisms, which can form a more reliable and stable network diagnostic structure through a variety of pathways (67).
-In addition, studies with a sample size > 100 are better compared to studies with a smaller sample size in the diagnosis of EC, which provides support for larger research samples in the future.
-Furthermore, the type of specimen did not have an impact on diagnosis, both plasma and serum specimen could be recommended as clinical specimens, which is consistent with previous meta-analyses (65).
-However, some studies believe that plasma-based specimens showed a better accuracy than serum-based specimens, which may be due to the fact that more proteins are retained in plasma for co-separation of miRNA (68), so further verification tests are required.
-At the same time, both up- and down-regulated miRNAs showed high diagnostic accuracy for EC.
-Therefore, a large sample, multicountry, multi-center study is needed to verify our findings.
+It showed that the circulating miRNAs could be used as EC diagnostic biomarkers in both Japanese and Chinese populations, however, the studies with Japanese population performed better diagnostic accuracy than Chinese population.
+This is inconsistent with previous results, Liu and Li et al. showed that there was no difference between Chinese and Japanese population[65, 66].
+Moreover, subgroup analysis suggested that the miRNA clusters assay showed better diagnostic value than single miRNA, the results is inconsistent with previous meta-analysis[65].
+A single miRNA is not only expressed in gastrointestinal tumors, but may also be differentially expressed in other diseases, so the specificity of a single miRNA is poor.
+Besides, miRNA clusters have complex molecular mechanisms, which can form a more reliable and stable network diagnostic structure through a variety of pathways[67].
+In addition, studies with a sample size greater than 100 are better than studies with a smaller sample size in the diagnosis of EC, which provides support for larger research samples in the future.
+Furthermore, the specimen type did not influence the diagnosis, both plasma and serum specimen could be recommended as clinical specimens, this is consistent with previous meta-analysis[65].
+However, some studies believe that plasma-based specimens showed a better accuracy than serum-based specimens, this may be due to the fact that more proteins are retained in the plasma for co-separation of miRNA[68], so further verification tests are required.
+At the same time, both upregulated and down-regulated miRNAs showed high diagnostic accuracy for EC.
+Therefore, a large sample, multi-country, multi-center study is needed to verify our findings.

 This comprehensive meta-analysis has several advantages.
-Compared to the previous meta-analysis (65,66), it contains the latest published research.
+Compared to the previous meta-analysis[65, 66], it contains the latest published research.
 In addition, all included studies were independently selected by two investigators based on strict inclusion and exclusion criteria.
 Although we have done our best to avoid publication bias, we acknowledge that there are still some limitations.
-First, although we have carried out a comprehensive search strategy on multiple databases during the literature search process and tried to include all relevant studies, some useful publications may still be missing.
-Secondly, all studies come from Asia, mainly from China.
+First, although we have carried out a comprehensive search strategy on multiple databases during the literature search process and tried to include all relevant studies, some useful publications may still be missed.
+Secondly, all the study comes from Asia, mainly from China.
 The diagnostic value of circulating miRNAs for esophageal cancer still needs further evaluation in other countries.
 Therefore, the results may be affected by population selection bias.
-Thirdly, due to the different standards of the included studies, we did not extract cut-off values, which may lead to inconsistent results.
+Third, due to the different standards for the included studies, we did not extract cut-off values, which may lead to inconsistent results.
 Finally, it is important to determine the diagnostic value of miRNA in EC based on tumor TNM classification characteristics.